abdullahbf/abdullahbf/README.md

 👋 Hi there!

-Thanks for looking at my GitHub profile.
+Thanks for visiting my GitHub profile.
 Experience working with Excel, Python, Tableau, JavaScript, R and SQL.
 I am currently learning machine learning and neural networks.
 If you are looking to collaborate with me, please send me an email at binfaizabdullah@gmail.com.